Real Estate Brokerage CDA Commission Reconciliation Workflow

 Month-End Rollup and the Commission GL Entry

-The brokerage month-end commission close aggregates the period's reconciled CDAs into a defensible commission revenue figure, an agent payout register, and the exception lists that go into the controller's package.
-The discipline at this level is straightforward when the per-transaction work has been clean, and it's where the cost of skipped reconciliations comes due when it hasn't.
+The brokerage month-end commission close aggregates the period's reconciled CDAs into commission revenue, an agent payout register, and the exception lists that go into the controller's package.
+Clean per-transaction matches make this a rollup; skipped reconciliations turn it into a month-end investigation.

 The aggregation